Übersetzung durch Neil Mussett

 Tasks of the criminal prosecution office in criminal and regulatory fine proceedings and execution in criminal and regulatory fine cases, as well as of measures to maintain public order and means of coercion

-(1) Of the tasks of the criminal prosecution office in the criminal proceedings, the following shall be assigned to the senior judicial officer:
+(1) Of the tasks of the criminal prosecution office in the criminal proceedings, the following are assigned to the senior judicial officer:

-1. the tasks in execution of seizure (section 111c subs.
-3 first sentence and subs.
-4 second and third sentences of the Code of Criminal Procedure),
+1. the tasks in execution of seizure (section 111c (3) sentence 1 and subsection (4) sentences 2 and 3 of the Code of Criminal Procedure),

 2. the tasks in execution of seizure and in execution of the attachment of assets, as well as the ordering of distress sale and the further orders issued during implementation (sections 111k and 111p of the Code of Criminal Procedure), insofar as the corresponding tasks have been assigned to the senior judicial officer in compulsory execution and seizure proceedings,